 In the first page of the introduction provide the name and principal characteristics of the company, and the environment in which it operates.
 This information includes the company's relative size, market share, asset value, and importance in the industry.
 Discuss the principal difficulties the company will have to overcome and possible opportunities it might be able to seize over the next year or two.

-In the second page of the introduction report your group's analysis of the assigned company's corporate financial statements.
+In the second page of the introduction report your group's analysis of the assigned company's corporate financial statements and company specific information.

 (2 pages of text - 10 points)

-Use the regression output (ie. coefficients, R2, and a test of significance) to explain the inferences and reliability of your calculations.
+Use the regression output to explain the inferences and reliability of your calculations.

 Retrieve month-end closing stock price and market proxy index values from Yahoo!finance, along with relevant dividend information from Earnings.com to calculate the rates of return to be used in the calculation of the regression Beta (ß) coefficient.
 Make sure that you footnote the data source in the excel spreadsheet.

-Calculate the Beta (ß) coefficient (systematic risk) of your company using the previous 36 monthly rates of return ending December 31, 2012 for your assigned company based on a chosen market index proxy returns.
-The proxy market index returns are the independent variables (plotted on the X axis), and the assigned company returns are the dependent variables.
+Calculate the Beta (ß) coefficient (systematic risk) of your company using the previous 36 monthly rates of return ending January 31, 2018 for your assigned company based on the market returns.
+Market returns are the independent variables (plotted on the X axis), and the assigned company returns are the dependent variables.